ANTAGONISTIC MENTORS

 Name it.
 Within your journal or in the worksheet, make a list of all the people and/or events that are causing you the most pain and turmoil in your life right now.
 That may include a family member, a health issue, a boss, work stress, etc. Choose the most potent issue to practice with – perhaps even the one that led you to take up this journey with me here today.

 Open to it.
-Once you begin to feel that the heat is slightly leveling out, close your eyes and take several full deep breaths in and out.
+Once you begin to feel that the heat is slightly leveling out and you are recycling your emotions, close your eyes and take several full deep breaths in and out.
 Then, mentally reframe this person or event in your mind as your antagonistic teacher or mentor.
 It has something to teach you.
 It's communicating with you.
 Say this, "I am open to the guidance."
+You can expect guidance that mirrors back where you can grow, as well as a truth or boundary that relates to the person or situation.
+Both.

 Receive it.
 In the silence, hold neutral space for questions, thoughts, ideas to rise and fall.
 The guidance may be simple or it may be multi-dimensional.
 Let the heat burn away the distraction of the ego so you may discern what's true.
 Note in your journal or in the worksheet what comes to mind.
 If nothing rises in this first attempt, sleep on it.
 Give it time.
 Do not rush it.
 Depending on the depth of the lesson to be learned, it could take minutes or even months for the guidance to surface.
 Be patient.
 Hold space for all to become known.
 It will come, if you remain open to it.

 Live it.
 Make this a regular practice in your everyday life.
 Anything and everything that causes you distress is an antagonistic mentor.
 Everything – no exceptions.
 A lost iPhone, a tyrannical boss, all of it – listen for the guidance.
 Our crisis events, barriers, and bullies are especially strong mentors.
 They touch the center of our original trauma.
 They challenge us to shed and grow.
-They remind us where are still coping rather than living authentically.
+They mirror back to us where are still "coping" rather than living in an authentic and empowered way.

 Here is a personal example from my own life:

 Feel it.
 I felt debilitating fear that this person would destroy me and ruin my business.
 I felt deep shame – had I done something catastrophically wrong?
-I felt worry about my future and the security of my family.
-My body shook, my palms sweat, and I was sleepless.
+I felt worried about my future and the security of my family.
+My body shook, my palms sweat, my heart raced.

 Open to it.
-After about twenty minutes of "feeling the feels", I asked for the guidance and the answer (much to my surprise) was immediate!
-I heard this, as if the candidate was speaking directly to me: "My xecutive class of candidate can be powerful and dangerous.
+After about twenty minutes of "feeling the feels", I asked for the guidance and the answer (much to my surprise) was immediate.
+I heard this, as if the candidate was speaking directly to me: "The executive class of candidate can be powerful and dangerous.
 It's time to strengthen your masculine business instincts and keep people like me at arm's length.
 We are powerful and can do you harm if you're too trusting."
 Wow!
 This was timely guidance I really needed as I entered a whole new level of executive search.
-In an instant, my body shakes ended and I moved from fearful to grateful.
+In an instant, my body stopped shakingand I moved from fearful to grateful.

 Receive it.
 This individual taught me a valuable lesson that has helped me grow and mature as an executive recruiter.
 I am forever thankful to my antagonistic mentor.